dw943893/baseball_predictor/README.md

 Because of these constraints, my strategy is to identify lesser-known or "under the radar" players who are above average in one or two key areas for possible addition to the team.

+In addition to improving the team's on-field performance, I want to enhance the fan experience by easing traffic congestion after the game and increasing fan engagement through a new app, "Baseball Game Predictor" that helps them decide whether to stay for the entire game or leave early and beat the traffic, based on the likelihood of the home team winning that particular game.

-Before I make any moves, I need to answer two questions:
+Before I make any moves related to improving team performance, I need to answer two questions:

 - What are the elements that most strongly correlate to team wins?

 - Which players should I add to improve the team?

-In addition to improving the team's on-field performance, I want to enhance the fan experience by easing traffic congestion after the game and increasing fan engagement through a new app, "Baseball Game Predictor" that helps them decide whether to stay for the entire game or leave early and beat the traffic, based on the likelihood of the home team winning that particular game.

 ## Definition of Success